VsevolodUstinov/ai-first-workspace-template/Docs/SalesAndMarketing/Media activities/Cursor Case Activities/Webinars/Webinar/Prompts-and-Examples-Webinar-20min.md

 While it runs, explain what’s happening:

-* Comment what the chat is doing
+- Comment what the chat is doing
-* Workflow is described in Cursor rules (open, show, add context about rules)
+- The workflow is described in Cursor rules (open, show, add more context about rules)
-* Show the result file
+- Show the result — the created file
-* Bonus: update the Competitor Landscape summary
+- Bonus: update the Competitor Landscape summary
-* Bonus 2: update the competitor block in executive summary
+- Bonus 2: update the competitor block in executive summary
-* Bonus 3: update cursor rules to check Reddit reviews separately
+- Bonus 3: update cursor rules to check Reddit reviews separately

 ## 🎯 DEMO 2: Team calls analysis — step by step (5 min)

-### Step 1: Take transcript and extract via template
+### Step 1: Take the transcript and process via template

 Prompt:

-> “Take the sales call transcript and extract a client card with key info using our template.”
+> “Take the latest team call transcript from August and update project status cards.”

-What we show:

-* Before: had to listen to calls, prepare summaries via template
-* Extracts only the needed bits from a big multi‑client call
-* Uses our templates to produce a structured card
+How it works:
+- There’s a script that splits the team call into transcript + per‑project statuses
+- There’s a template used to update a project status

-### Step 2: Create summaries for different targets
+### Step 2: Create a summary for different purposes

 Prompt:

-> “Now create two files: a short summary for Slack and a long one for Notion.”

-Emphasis:

-* Before: notes kept in a notetaker → then GPT by template → then pasted into many docs
-* Now: done inside Cursor, saved and reusable later
-* Updates everything: client cards, presales, project status, checklists and tasks

-### Step 3: Send to Notion

-Prompt:

-> “Send the result to our Notion workspace.”
+> “Create a file listing which projects are ready to finish implementation so marketing can collect testimonials.”

-### 🔥 Key value — what next:
+### Examples — what else to do for marketing:

-Add three short examples:

-Prompt 1:

-> “From the last 3 months of meetings, extract the most repeated client questions about our tool.”

-Prompt 2:
+- Extract repeated client questions from sales and client calls — build a knowledge base

-> “Extract all client mentions of Elly from all transcripts — positive highlights and what clients noticed after using Elly.”
+- Gather positive highlights: what clients noticed about using Elly on calls

-Prompt 3:

-> “Find all competitor mentions or comparisons and what clients said.”
+- Find all competitor mentions or comparisons on calls and what clients said

-Next step: “Then all of this gets automated — it goes to Fireflies, fetches meetings and processes them automatically.”
+Next step: “This entire workflow can be automated.”

 ## 🚀 Getting started (tabs, screenshots, github, rules) (2 min)